GlowstoneMC/Glowstone/CODE_OF_CONDUCT.md

 Following these guidelines will contribute to creating a positive environment in our community.

-Example of unacceptable behavior by participants include:
+Examples of unacceptable behavior by participants include:

 * The use of sexualized language or imagery and unwelcome sexual attention or advances